 Five-Year Innovation Enhancement Grant

 Performance will be assessed based on the degree to which the objectives of the original proposal have been achieved and a demonstration of the short-term impacts.
 Release of subsequent installments of the grant depends on satisfactory progress and ongoing business partner participation.
+In addition, applicants will be required to report on performance targets, as set forth in the original application, during the tenure of the IE Grant.

 Three months after the project’s end date, both entry-level and five-year IE grantees must submit a final report: